owensgl/intro-genomics/labs/lab_9.md

 ```
 ![GWAS zoom 3](../figs/lab_9.5.png)

+### Questions
+- What are the gene(s) under the second GWAS peak (around 33 MBp)?
+- Choose one of the genes under the peak and BLAST it against the human genome.
+What is the
+best hit?
+HINT: The LOC# is used by NCBI to track genes.

 Now that we've done some GWAS calculations lets see if we can validate our
 p-values for one SNP.
 We're going to extract the genotypes for one of our
 top SNPs and run our own linear model.